tkdjohn/EventJournal/README.md

 EF https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli

+### TODO
-### NEXT STEPS
+#### NEXT STEPS
-- add bootstrapper to setup
-    - add config classes to handle settings and add config classes to bootstrap installers
+- add config classes to handle settings including adding the new classes to bootstrap installers
-        - might need to add a config class for db settings
+    - extend dbsettings to support other db providers (sqlite, postgresql, mysql, etc)
+        - see if TODO item about supporting other db providers in dbcontext static methods can be done here
+        - see if TODO item in databasecontext about the empty constructor being needed
+        - TEST EF Migrations with new db context configuration code
+        - this means adding nuget references for the other db providers
+        - as well as extending the db settings class to have provider type
+        - and rounding out the static methods in dbcontext itself to handle other providers
+        - TEST EF migrations with other db providers
     - might need to add a config class for default data settings
     - might need to add a config class for logging settings
     - might need to add a config class for web api settings (cors, etc)
     - might need to add a config class for cli settings (verbosity, etc)
     - might need to add nuget reference for Microsoft.Extensions.Configuration.Binder
+- scan code for TODO comments and address them or add them to future todo list
 - default data seeding
-        - add option to supply default data from config
+    - ?add option to supply default data from config?
-        - move default data provider to bootstrapper?)
-    - move test data from defaultdataprovider to be inserted from UI
+- add ability to add data in the cli project
+    - add commands to add event types
+    - add commands to add detail types (with allowed intensities)
-    - (use this as an opportunity to add methods to cli)
+    - add commands to add events (with details)
 - still need to test adding event with details at the same time
 - unit tests for
     - repositories